-Attribute Description impactingDecision: Decision [] This attribute lists the instances of Decision that impact this PerformanceIndicator.
+Attribute Description This attribute lists the instances of Decision that impact this PerformanceIndicator.

-${\tt Organisational Unit\ inherits\ all\ the\ attributes\ and\ model\ associations\ from\ {\tt BusinessContextElement}.\ Table\ 13\ presents\ the\ additional\ attributes\ and\ model\ associations\ of\ the\ {\tt Organisational Unit\ class}.}$
+OrganisationalUnit inherits all the attributes and model associations from BusinessContextElement.
+Table 13 presents the additional attributes and model associations of the OrganisationalUnit class.

-Table 13: OrganisationalUnit attributes and model associations
+Table 13: OrganisationalUnit attributes and model associations decisionOwned: Decision [\]

-Attribute Description decisionMade: Decision[] This attribute lists the instances of Decision that are made by this Organisational Unit. decisionOwned: Decision [] This attribute lists the instances of Decision that are owned by this Organisational Unit.
+Attribute Description This attribute lists the instances of Decision that are made by this OrganisationalUnit.

+This attribute lists the instances of Decision that are owned by this OrganisationalUnit.